asyncvlsi/ACT-editor/README.md

 - Click the `Add` button

-- In the `Add Repository` dialog that appears, click the `Archive` button next to the `Location` field
+- In the `Add Repository` dialog that appears, click the `Local` button next to the `Location` field

 - Add the actUpdateSite folder in the installer/actUpdateSite.